felixnorden/moppepojkar/documentation/product-backlog.md

 This solution will help with sustainability and human safety for the future.

 Cars will converse with each other in SoS, but have to be functioning independently and can make decisions on their own.
 The demonstration will be made using all the different MOPEDs, that each utilize their own software, but can cooperate together.

-### Check later on

-- Preferred distance between MOPEDs, based on sensors
-- Absolute start position using coordinates or something
-- Specifics for preferred GUI/maneuverability
-- SoS